Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Do Bed Bugs Suffocate in Plastic Bags

-They need air to survive but bed bugs won’t die out of suffocation inside the plastic bags.
+They need air to survive but bed bugs won’t die out of suffocation inside plastic bags.
 They will die because of a lack of food.
 Even if you seal your plastic bag completely, chances are that some air is still left inside.
 This means that bed bugs won’t have any problem breathing and living normally, aside from not eating.

 Is Plastic Protection Good for Preventing Bed Bugs?